unistbig/compareMetaDE/README.md

 # compareMetaDE
-Integrated metaDE analysis with metapro and customized metaDE(v.1.0.5) package
+Integrative pipeline with metapro, customized metaDE(v.1.0.5) package and data generation steps for DE gene meta-analysis.

 ## customized MetaDE package
 Ordmeta and wFisher methods from metapro R package are integrated to MetaDE package to compare with.